1955

 1955 May 25 "The Golfing Scene"

-Pro Johnie Stapp's tip for today--"On sand trap shots, ever stop your club in the sand; make a full follow-through."
+Pro Johnie Stapp's tip for today--"On sand trap shots, don't ever stop your club in the sand; make a full follow-through."

 1955 June 6 "Ladies Golf News"